 The Jeep Wrangler has long been a popular vehicle for motor home owners to flat tow, meaning that all four of the Jeep’s wheels are on the ground.
 Try the 2018 or older models for your perfect fit.
 See some needed accessories and advice below.*

 Sometimes, you just have to have a truck.
 Several pickups, such as the 2015 Ford F-150 with four-wheel drive and an automatic transmission, can be flat towed.
 Most year’s models all work well as tows.
 Makes the choosing easier.

 Just because it’s towed like a dinghy doesn’t mean it can’t be fun to drive.
 When equipped with a manual transmission, the 2015 Fiat 500 is rated for flat towing and can provide a nice change of pace after hours behind the wheel of a motor home.
 Check new models for the manual transmission and current rating for flat-towing.
 Newer models are still applicable, but always check your owner manuals for specifics.
 You will hear that statement often throughout this article.

 Chevrolet Malibu: Automatic Transmission, but Ready to Tow and the 2016 Ford Fusion Hybrid

 There are front-wheel-drive cars with automatic transmissions that can be flat-towed, and the 2015 Chevrolet Malibu is one of them.
 Be aware though, the 2016 cannot be flat towed.
 The 2016 model’s transmission won’t allow for a tow with the engine off.

-Vehicle Owner’s Manuals Are Key for Making the Right Pick
+The Basics: Vehicle Owner’s Manuals Are Key for Making the Right Pick

 Trailering Is Not Best

 With two-wheeled dollies and four-wheeled trailers, almost any vehicle can be towed behind an RV, provided that the weight of the car or truck and whatever is being used to facilitate the tow doesn’t exceed the motor home’s recommended towing capacity.
-But that kind of towing isn’t all that popular, for good reason.
+But that kind of towing isn’t all that popular, for good reasons.

 The Dinghy’s the Thing